abhriyaroy/WallR2.0/README.md

  ## Multi-threading

   To provide the users with a fast and responsive app, heavy work such as network calls, database operations, file operations or other     background tasks need to be done on threads other than the `UI Thread`.
-This is where multi-threading comes into play.
+This is where multi-threading comes into play.<br>
+  Schedulers like `Computation`, `IO`, `Android Main Thread` have been used to effectively juggle between background and foreground         activities.
+However, all of this is done using a layer of abstraction for the <a href="https://github.com/abhriyaroy/WallR2.0/blob/develop/app/src/main/java/zebrostudio/wallr100/android/AndroidBackgroundThreads.kt">background</a> and <a href="https://github.com/abhriyaroy/WallR2.0/blob/develop/app/src/main/java/zebrostudio/wallr100/android/AndroidMainThread.kt">foreground</a> schedulers so that they can be easilty tested.

  ### RxJava 2